Celosia Therapeutics

 Series A in 2010

-BT Imaging is a leading manufacturer of electrical-inspection equipment tailored for the photovoltaic manufacturing industry.
-The company specializes in luminescence-based inspection and quality control systems designed to enhance the production processes of silicon blocks, wafers, and solar cells.
-By providing advanced tools for research, product development, and manufacturing inspection, BT Imaging enables its clients to improve factory yield and increase the efficiency of solar cells.
-Their solutions support the overall design and production of solar modules, contributing to advancements in the solar energy sector.
+BT Imaging is a leading manufacturer of electrical-inspection equipment designed for the photovoltaic manufacturing industry.
+The company specializes in luminescence-based inspection systems that facilitate the design and production of silicon blocks, solar wafers, and solar cells.
+Its tools are utilized for research, product and process development, as well as production manufacturing inspection and quality control.
+By enhancing inspection and quality assurance processes, BT Imaging's systems enable clients to improve factory yields and increase the efficiency of solar cells.
+The company plays a vital role in advancing solar technology, supporting the growth of sustainable energy solutions.

 ProGel Pty Ltd, founded in 2009 and based in Brisbane, Australia, specializes in the development and manufacture of innovative microencapsulation technology.
 The company emerged from research at the University of Queensland, focusing on a method that allows for the encapsulation of active ingredients for use in foods, cosmetics, and pharmaceuticals.
 ProGel's calcium alginate microgels are designed to withstand gastric conditions, enabling the effective delivery of high-value additives in functional foods like probiotic drinks and omega-3 enriched products.
 This technology not only ensures that the encapsulated ingredients remain undetectable to consumers but also provides a cost-effective solution for manufacturers.
 ProGel is positioned to tap into rapidly growing multi-billion dollar markets, with targeted sectors experiencing growth rates exceeding 10% annually.